-We highlight some updates regarding the increasing trend of mental health problems among Australian population and the role of GPs, new Price Reduction for some medicines and upgrades on Medical Imaging and My Health Record.
+We highlight the increasing trend of Mental Health Issues in Australia and the role of GPs, new Price Reductions for some medicines and upgrades in Medical Imaging and My Health Record.

 Increasing mental health issues

-According to the Australian Bureau of Statistics’ (ABS) 2017-2018’s National Health Survey, anxiety and depression continue to rise from the last period 2014-2015.
+According to the Australian Bureau of Statistics’ (ABS) 2017-2018’s National Health Survey, anxiety and depression continued to rise from the previous periods.

-The survey reported the increased rates of mental illness in several areas.
-Specifically, in 2017-18, around 13.1% of Australian population (3.2 million) suffered from an anxiety-related condition, an increase from 11.2% in 2014-15.
-Among them, 10.4% are reported to have depression or feelings of depression, which has increased by 2.3% from the last period.
+The survey reported the increased rates of mental illness in different areas.
+For 2017-18, around 13.1% of Australian population (3.2 million) suffered from an anxiety-related condition, this is an increase of approximately 11.2% since 2015.
+Among those, 10.4% were reported to have feelings of depression, which also increased by 2.3%.

 Source: EY Sweeney, RACGP GP Survey, May 2019.

-Mental health was also at the top of the list of chronic conditions in 2017–18.
-It is estimated that 20.1% of the total Australian population are having a mental or behavioural condition in 2017–18 (around 4.8 million people).
+Furthermore, Mental health was at the top of the list for chronic conditions in 2017–18.
+It is estimated that 20.1% of Australians were having a mental or behavioural condition in 2017–18 (approximately 4.8 million people).

-65% of the total survey respondents said that psychological problems were one of the three most-common ailments they managed, a rise from 62% last year.
-Musculoskeletal and respiratory issues followed psychological conditions as the second and third most common health problems that GPs deal with.
+65% of the survey respondents said that psychological problems were one of the three most-common issues they managed, last year this was 62% of respondents.
+Musculoskeletal and Respiratory issues followed as the second and third most common health problems that GPs deal with.

 The role of GPs